sciZer0/7/v/README.md

 <b>About Today's States</b>

-Gensler says that every blockchain token other than bitcoin is securities because you can find a website, you can find a group of entrepreneurs and finally, there’s a group in the middle and the public is anticipating profits based on that group.
+Gensler says that every blockchain token other than bitcoin is securities because you can find a website, you can find a group of entrepreneurs, and finally, there’s a group in the middle and the public is anticipating profits based on that group.

-But, according to Gensler's logic, the Bitcoin token is also securites because you can find a website, you can find a group of entrepreneurs and finally, there’s a group in the middle (core devs and miners) and the public is anticipating profits based on that group.
+But, according to Gensler's logic, the Bitcoin token is also securites because you can find a website, you can find a group of entrepreneurs, and finally, there’s a group in the middle (core devs and miners) and the public is anticipating profits based on that group.

 In fact, the only reason Gensler puts the Bitcoin blockchain beyond the range is that — and this lies beyond justice and legality — he doesn't feel he is able to affect the Bitcoin blockchain.